Mbed-TLS/mbedtls-docs/kb/cryptography/asn1-key-structures-in-der-and-pem.md

 openssl asn1parse -inform DER
 ```

-Limitations:

-* Gives up on invalid ASN.1.
+Limitation: gives up on invalid ASN.1.

-* Gives up on unrecognized OIDs (you can use an OID file — see [NOTES in `man asn1parse`](https://www.openssl.org/docs/man3.0/man1/openssl-asn1parse.html#NOTES)).
+To customize which OIDs are recognized, you can use an OID file — see [NOTES in `man asn1parse`](https://www.openssl.org/docs/man3.0/man1/openssl-asn1parse.html#NOTES).

 Also, many subcommands that work with ASN.1 formatted data (`openssl x509`, `openssl pkey`, etc.) have a `-text` option to dump a text representation of most of the data.

 ### dumpasn1

 `dumpasn1` is a [utility by Peter Gutmann](https://www.cs.auckland.ac.nz/~pgut001/#standards).
 It is available as a Debian/Ubuntu package.
-It's a standalone single-file C program plus a configuration file with a list of OID.
+It's a standalone single-file C program plus a configuration file with a list of OIDs.

 ### LAPO ASN.1 JavaScript decoder